What Is an Offer in Compromise?

 How to apply for an offer in compromise

-Navigating this process can seem overwhelming, but understanding how to apply is essential for success.
-Here’s how you apply for an OIC.
+Navigating the offer in compromise application process can seem overwhelming, but understanding how to apply is essential for success.
+Here’s how to apply for an OIC.

-1. Fill out and complete Form 433-A and Form 656 for individuals and Form 433-B for business tax debt.
+You’ll fill out Form 656 to request an offer in compromise, along with Form 433-A for individuals or Form 433-B for business tax debt.

-3. Choose how you'll pay and include the initial payment based on the 656 form in your application.
+Choose how you’ll pay your tax debt, and include the initial payment based on the 656 form in your application.

-• The lump-sum cash payment is 20% of your tax debt.
+• Lump-sum cash payment: The initial payment for the lump-sum option is 20% of your tax debt.
 You must pay the remaining balance within five months and in five payments or less based on the date the IRS accepts your offer.
 The payment is nonrefundable, so if the IRS doesn't accept your offer, it will apply it to your tax bill.

-• Periodic payment is a payment plan where you pay your monthly balance in installments while the IRS evaluates your offer.
+• Periodic payment: With this payment plan, you’ll pay your monthly balance in installments while the IRS evaluates your offer.
 You must pay the remaining balance within six to 24 months based on your proposed terms.
 Continue to pay monthly while the IRS evaluates your offer.
 If your offer is accepted, you'll pay the monthly installments until payment is complete.

 » MORE: Pros and cons of IRS payment plans